 An architecture in Satellite represents a logical grouping of hosts and operating systems.
 Architectures are created by Satellite automatically when hosts check in with Puppet.
-Basic i386 and x86_64 architectures are already preset in Satellite.
+The x86_64 architecture is already preset in Satellite.

 Use this procedure to create an architecture in Satellite.